plattfot/qmk_firmware/keyboards/kyria/keymaps/plattfot/README.md

  //                        `----------------------------------'  `----------------------------------'
 ```

-Symbols for the right hand.
+Function keys for the left hand, symbols for the right hand.

 This layer also includes caps lock and insert.